 An easy keto zucchini noodles recipe that closely mimics the experience of eating real pasta.
 The cheesy, garlicky strands are unbelievably good!

 Zoodles with butter and parmesan are amazing.
-They are so close to the experience of eating buttered noodles!
+The first time I made them I was delighted – they are so close to the experience of eating buttered noodles!

 The ingredients needed for making zucchini noodles